claireruffing/Portfolio/README.md

 # Portfolio Website

-The link to the hosted site is at https://www.claireruffingportfolio.com/ and is hosted on AWS Amplify.

-## Goal

 To create a Portfolio showcasing my projects, skills, and experience.
 This is a Single Page Web App using React.js, Tailwind CSS, Sanity Studio, and Groc SQL, which is Sanity's SQL.
 I incorporated Sanity Studio to make it easier for me to manage the content of my portfolio.
 This site is hosted on AWS and automatically deploys whenever I push a new change to my Github repo.
 Sanity Studio also automatically deploys whenever I make a change on there.

+The link to the hosted site is at https://www.claireruffingportfolio.com/ and is hosted on AWS Amplify.

 ## Key Technologies